Day-Trip Checklist

 -

-Overnight and Multi-day Fully Guided trips include camping, food and cooking gear: 3+ season tent with tarp footprint, sleeping bags and ground pads, cooking supplies, food, water filter, dry bags, camp chairs, boots, poggies/paddle mittens, kayak, paddle gear, and life jacket.
+Overnight and Fully Guided Multi-day trips include camping, food and cooking gear: 3+ season tent with tarp footprint, sleeping bags and ground pads, cooking supplies, food, water filter, dry bags, camp chairs, boots, poggies/paddle mittens, kayaks, paddle gear, and life jacket.
 If you have your own, please bring:

 - Sleeping bag (synthetic 0 to 20 degree) and/or liner